simonlovesyou/coding-challenge/README.md

 height width
 [bitmap]
 ```
 where `[bitmap]` is the test bitmap with the same dimensions as specified in the preceding line.
-Each row in the bitmap is separated via a newline.
-Each test case is separated via a new line & the first line received through stdio must be the number of test cases.
+Each row in the bitmap is separated with a newline.
+Each test case is separated with an empty new line.
+The first line received through stdio must be the number of test cases.

 ### Example
 ```